 I have two favorite figures in church history; Charles Spurgeon and John Wesley.
 Spurgeon comes from a Reformed baptist background, and Wesley is the father of Methodism, popularizing Arminian theology.
 These two men are opposite in some areas, but both have enriched my Christian life and understanding of Scripture.
 The reformation restored the truth of salvation by grace through faith; the Puritans and Wesley brought in the understanding of holiness and good works.
 Throughout history, God has continually restored things to the church’s relationship with Him, and with that, the enemy has kept one main thing in focus, keeping Jews and Christians separated.

-Jesus came as a Jew, ministered as a Jewish rabbi, observed the Torah, as did all his disciples and Paul.
+Jesus came as a Jew, ministered as a Jewish rabbi, and observed the Torah, as did all his disciples and Paul.
 Jesus did not come to replace Judaism with Christianity or replace Israel with the Church.
 Instead, Jesus came to reconcile the world to God through His substitutionary atonement, that we might all have the law of God written on our hearts.

 When we look at Church history, we must realize the church fathers missed the most crucial aspect of Scripture; God’s covenant with the Jewish people and the promise of a national homeland for His people.
 True covenant theology doesn’t see us as replacing Israel; a correct understanding of covenant will see Christians as grafted into Israel, as Paul explains in Romans nine through eleven.